The Purpose of the Wilderness Tabernacle: The Relational Component

 — Hebrews 2:3

-This study will take a look at how the tabernacle was designed to demonstrate the relational purposes and components of God's plan for uniting with us, using male and female forms as illustrative tools.
-The tabernacle was about God dwelling with his people.
-This is not in conflict with the tabernacle being a reflection of Jesus Himself.
-Jesus is the person and "the way" that fulfilled every aspect of the necessities of being near God.
-The male-female aspect is an additional concept tool that enables us to more accurately understand the relational facet more clearly and deeply.
+This study will take a look at how the Tabernacle was designed to demonstrate the relational purposes and components of God's plan for uniting with us, using male and female forms as illustrative tools.
+The Tabernacle was about God dwelling with his people.
+The human relational aspect is not in conflict with the Tabernacle being a reflection of Jesus Himself.
+Jesus is the person and "the way" that fulfilled every element of the necessities of being near God.
+The male-female aspect is an additional concept tool that enables us to understand the relational facet more clearly and deeply more accurately.

-A great example of this is provided in both the Old and New Testament.
-In I Corinthians Paul clearly tells us that Christ is the wisdom of God
+Both the Old and New Testament provide us with great examples.
+In I Corinthians Paul tells us that Christ is the wisdom of God

 But of Him you are in Christ Jesus, who became for us wisdom from God—and righteousness and sanctification and redemption

 And yet we see in the book of Proverbs that wisdom presented in a female form.

 Wisdom calls aloud outside; She raises her voice in the open squares.

 The purpose isn't for us to think of Jesus as a female.
 It is for the purpose of using female attributes to convey relational concepts.